ieg-dhr/ISS-Mainz/ISS2020_digital-editing.md

 # Introduction to digital editing -- responding to research objectives of the humanities with digital methods (hosted by Monika Barget & Jaap Geraerts, duration: 90 min.)

-## Session 1: the problem of "text" and "meaning" in the humanities and the role of scholarly editions in hermeneutics (45 min.)
+## Session 1: the problem of "text" and "meaning" in the humanities and the role of scholarly editions in hermeneutics (35 min.)

 * introduction to different disciplinary approaches to "text"
 * informational layers of "texts" and their historical conditionality (including layout/form, materiality and genre)
+* the role of markup languages in structuring text and non-text elements for systematic analysis and presentation
 * scholarly editions between description and interpretation

 ***
-15 minute break
+## Experiences and questions (10 min.)

+* (students') previous contact with scholarly editions and / or markup?
+* expectations of an MA course in "digital editing"?

 ***

-## Session 2: the history and purpose of scholarly editions from the age of print to the age of digitisation (45 min.)
+## Session 2: the history and purpose of scholarly editions from the age of print to the age of digitisation (40 min.)

 * introduction to scholarly editions, including their genesis, aims, and use
 * study of digital scholarly editions, mainly on the basis of concrete examples from an existing digital scholarly edition, namely the one provided by the project the [Archaeology of Reading in Early Modern Europe](https://archaeologyofreading.org/)